martinlie/GradVAR/README.md

 Vector Autoregression (VAR) is a statistical model used to capture the linear interdependencies among multiple time series data.
 It generalizes the univariate autoregressive model to multiple time series, allowing each variable to be modeled as a linear function of its own past values and the past values of other variables in the system.

+In a VAR model, all variables are treated as endogenous, meaning their values are determined within the system.
+Each time series is influenced by its own history as well as the history of the other series included in the model.
+This setup is particularly useful for analyzing systems where variables interact with and influence each other over time, such as in economics or finance.

-A VAR model with $k$ variables and $p$ lags can be expressed as a system of equations:
+A VAR model with $n$ variables and $p$ lags can be expressed as a system of equations:

 $$
 Y_t = \mu + \sum_{i=1}^{p} A_i Y_{t-i} + \epsilon_t